rclone/rclone/docs/content/mailru.md

 [Mail.ru Cloud](https://cloud.mail.ru/) is a cloud storage provided by a Russian internet company [Mail.Ru Group](https://mail.ru).
 The official desktop client is [Disk-O:](https://disk-o.cloud/en), available on Windows and Mac OS.

-Currently it is recommended to disable 2FA on Mail.ru accounts intended for rclone until it gets eventually implemented.

 ## Features highlights

 - Paths may be as deep as required, e.g. `remote:directory/subdirectory`